DanielTC342/Basic_Book_Recommender_System/README.md

 The key improvements were:

-- Analize if the data is normal distributed
+- Analyze if the data is normal distributed
 - Apply a method the improve the RMSE accuracy of our model